Myo Support

 A protein rich diet, plant based or animal based, can help to keep and build muscle mass.
 Anti-inflammatory foods such as berries, nuts, dark green vegetables, legumes, fatty fish, avocados and tomatoes are beneficial to protecting muscle cells.
 A Mediterranean Diet is rich in these foods.

 Dr Tarnopolsky recommends several supplements to help against the progression of IBM.
 These include Vitamin D, CoQ10, Omega 3, Vitamin E and Creatine Monohydrate.
 Creatine has been proven to build muscle mass and taken with an exercise program can help strengthen muscles.
 Dr Tarnoplosky has founded a company developing supplements, such as Muscle5, for patients with muscle diseases.
-A complete range of products can be found at Stay Above Nutrition.
+A complete range of products can be found at Stay Above Nutrition using the discount code MYO20.

 Creatine(monohydrate) can also be ordered from Amazon or from health food stores such as GNC.
 Creatine is best taken in a smoothie, yogurt, applesauce or juices.